alessandrosp/alexander/README.md

 ## sklearn.preprocessing

+### Binarizer

+Done.
+It behaves as in scikit-learn except for the fact both transform() and fit_transform() return pd.DataFrame().
+The returned DataFrame has the same index and columns names as the input.
+Note: even though fit() does not really do anything here, the input is still checked and an error is returned if X is not a Pandas object.

+### FunctionTransformer

+Done.
+It behaves as in scikit-learn except for the fact that transform(), inverse_transform() and fit_transform() return pd.DataFrame().
+The returned DataFrame has the same index and columns names as the input.

+### KernelCenterer

+Not implemented yet.

+### Imputer

+Done.
+It behaves as in scikit-learn except for the fact both transform() and fit_transform() return pd.DataFrame().

+### MaxAbsScaler

+Done.
+It behaves as in scikit-learn except for the fact that transform(), inverse_transform() and fit_transform() return pd.DataFrame().
+Note: Alexander does not allow inplace scaling, so parameter *copy* is de facto always set to True.

 ### OneHotEncoder

 Done.
 It behaves as in scikit-learn except for the fact both transform() and fit_transform() return pd.DataFrame().
 Currently the columns names are just integers (starting from 0).